MicrosoftDocs/windows-itpro-docs/windows/device-security/device-guard/deploy-code-integrity-policies-steps.md

 ### Disable Windows Script Host

-If you are using Device Guard code integrity policies, the policies place constraints on Powershell and WSH scripts.
+If you are using Device Guard code integrity policies, the policies place constraints on PowerShell and WSH scripts.
 When Device Guard is enabled, by default, PowerShell scripts execute in “ConstrainedLanguage” language mode, in which neither wscript.exe and cscript.exe can invoke untrusted Active X controls or COM objects.
 However, signed PowerShell scripts are permitted to execute in “FullLanguage” language mode, and trusted or signed wscript or cscript scripts can invoke Active X controls or COM objects.
-For further information on Powershell language modes, see [Language Modes](https://msdn.microsoft.com/en-us/powershell/reference/4.0/microsoft.powershell.core/about/about_language_modes).
+For further information on PowerShell language modes, see [Language Modes](https://msdn.microsoft.com/en-us/powershell/reference/4.0/microsoft.powershell.core/about/about_language_modes).

 Alternatively, though script hosts are safer with Device Guard enabled, if your reference PC does not require any scripting, you may want to completely disable WSH.
 Disabling WSH prevents all users from running any scripts, including VBScript and JScript scripts.
 Note that some applications may require WSH to be enabled.
 You can disable WSH by configuring Device Guard code integrity policies.